 You will be required to complete a separate registration form for canine first aid.
 Once you have registered the program MUST be completed within 2 months.
 Your first aid certificate must be renewed every 3 years by redoing the program.
 Future renewals of this certificate are not included.

-If you register for any of our Other Courses individually, they also come with lifetime access.
+Registration for any of our Other Courses comes with lifetime access.